wandb/docs/docs/tutorials/monai_3d_segmentation.md

     return table
 ```

-Next, we define the `wandb.Table` object and what columns it consists of so that we can populate with our data visualizations.
+Next, define the `wandb.Table` object and what columns it consists of so that it can populate with the data visualizations.

 ```python
 table = wandb.Table(